kurtosis-tech/kardinal/README.md

 ## Quick start

 Steps needed to get up and running with Kardinal will be published when we release a version that works on generic cluster topologies.
 Estimated release data is August 2nd, 2024.
+Until then, check out our demo in the [playground](https://github.com/kurtosis-tech/kardinal-playground/).

 ## Resources

-- Explore our [docs](https://kardinal.dev) to learn more about how Kardinal works
+- Explore our [docs](https://kardinal.dev/docs) to learn more about how Kardinal works.
 - Ask questions and get help in our community [forum](https://discuss.kardinal.dev).
 - Read our [blog](https://blog.kardinal.dev/) for tips from developers and creators.